tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/检索分析/SQL 函数/数学计算函数_intl_en.md

 CLS's log analysis feature allows you to analyze logs by analyzing fields of int, long, and double types via mathematical calculation functions and mathematical statistical functions.

 >?
-> - Mathematical calculation functions support operators +—\*/%.
+> - Mathematical calculation functions support operators +-\*/%.
-> - `x` and `y` in the following functions can be numbers, log fields, or expressions whose calculation results are numbers.
+> - `x` and `y` in the following functions can be numbers, log fields, or expressions with numerical calculation results.
 >

 ## Basic Syntax